 Commonly Asked Questions About Tattoo Pain (FAQ)

-People who are curious about the tattoo pain levels may have a lot of questions.
-With that in mind we wrote this frequently asked questions section to help answer all the potential questions you may have.
+People who are curious about tattoo pain levels may have a lot of questions.
+With that in mind, we wrote this frequently asked questions section to help answer all the potential questions you may have.

 1. What Does Tattoo Pain Feel Like?

-The tattoo pain feels differently for everyone.
+The tattoo pain feels different for everyone.
 What happens exactly is that a needle is going through your skin, and scratching through it.
-That said, the primary type of pain will feel like scratching, as if a cat is scratching you or you’re experiencing constant bee and wasp stings.
+That said, the primary type of pain will feel like scratching as if a cat is scratching you or you’re experiencing constant bee and wasp stings.

 Besides scratching, the tattooing process pain feels sharp, and leaves a burning sensation.
 However, the pain sensation, and the type of the pain you’ll experience is different on different parts of the body.